-Supplemental Co-Curricular Courses
+General/Supplemental Co-Curricular Courses

-A variety of Supplemental Co-Curricular (SU) courses provide opportunities for spiritual and personal enrichment.
-Students may take as many SU courses as they wish, but only three SU credits count toward the general elective requirements.
+A variety of General (UT) and Supplemental Co-Curricular (SU) courses provide opportunities for professional, spiritual, and personal enrichment.
+Students may take as many SU and UT courses as they wish, but only three SU credits count toward the general elective requirements.
 Students must complete and submit the specific form on this Course Registration webpage: https://utsnyc.edu/academics/registrar/course-registration-grades/ of the Registrar website.
 Consult the academic catalogue for the one-credit Supplemental Co-Curricular courses on various topics.